ibm-cloud-docs/vpc/vpc-responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 |----------|-----------------------|-----------------------|
 | IBM Cloud IAM  | {{site.data.keyword.IBM_notm}} provides the function to restrict access to resources through the IBM Cloud console and REST APIs. | The Customer is responsible for managing access to resources through IBM Cloud Identity and Access Management (IAM). |
-{: caption="Table 4.
-Responsibilities for identity and access management" caption-side="bottom"}
+{: caption="Responsibilities for identity and access management" caption-side="bottom"}

 ### Security and regulation compliance
 {: #security-compliance}